Kid-Friendly St. Patrick's Day Themed Activities

-Create Green Drinks
+3. Create Green Food or Drinks

 Teach your kids the magic of food coloring by playing around with some liquids.
 Have them swirl green food dye into a glass of water or clear-colored soda.
 Or, consider exploring science concepts by creating a milk rainbow!
 First, pour some milk in a dish and add a few drops of food coloring along the bottom of the dish.
 Place a cotton swab with dish soap into the dye and watch the magic.